gittromney/Playnite-NowPlaying/README.md

           MyFavoriteSwitchGame [UPD 1.1].nsp
         MyFavoriteSwitchGame.nsp

-- In Playnite, add 'DLCs' and 'Updates' to the Switch emulator(s) excluded folders list under Library → Configure Emulators... → Auto-scan configurations → Exclusions.
+- In Playnite, add 'DLCs' and 'Updates' to your Switch emulator's excluded folders list, found under Library → Configure Emulators... → Auto-scan configurations → Exclusions.
 - If applicable, launch your emulator(s) separately to install DLCs and update ROM files on a per-game basis.
   To get the full benefit of game caching, you may want install the game's NowPlaying cache first and install the DLC/update files from the cache directory.

+#### Multi-disk/multi-DVD games
+If M3U files are a supported by the emulator, you can create one and import it as the game's ROM file:
+- Confirm that 'm3u' is a supported file type (see Library → Configure Emulators... → Emulators → Profiles → General → Supported File Types)
+- Place the game's per-disk/DVD ROM files (e.g ISOs) under a new subdirectory named 'Disks', 'DVDs', 'ISOs' or similar.
+- In Playnite, add this subdirectory (e.g. 'DVDs') to the emulator's excluded folders list (Library → Configure Emulators... → Auto-scan configurations → Exclusions).
+- Create a .m3u asii text file in the game directory (e.g. using Notepad) that lists the paths to the individual ROM files.
+An example multi-disk GameCube game directory might look like this:
+    #####
+      E:\Games\GameCube\MyFavoriteGameCubeGame\
+        DVDs\
+          MyFavoriteGameCubeGame (DVD1).iso
+          MyFavoriteGameCubeGame (DVD2).iso
+        MyFavoriteGameCubeGame.m3u

+    In this example, MyFavoriteGameCubeGame.m3u would contain
+    #####
+      DVDs\MyFavoriteGameCubeGame (DVD1).iso
+      DVDs\MyFavoriteGameCubeGame (DVD2).iso

-### Example use case:
+## Example use case:

 1. Import PC Windows and/or supported emulator platform games into Playnite from your big-and-slow storage devices (Add Game → Manually, Add Game → Scan Automatically, or via emulator library scan)